-State Discrimination Law; Opportunity to Use Ice Arenas All educational institutions must provide equal opportunity for both sexes to participate in athletic programs.
+State Discrimination Law; Opportunity to Use Ice Arenas

+Federal Discrimination Law All educational institutions must provide equal opportunity for both sexes to participate in athletic programs.
 Depending upon the grade level, past circumstances, extent of interest, and the particular sport, sports programs may offer single-sex teams in some cases.
 Minn.
 Stat. § 121A.04 Any school district that operates and maintains an ice arena must offer equal sports opportunities for male and female students to use the ice arena.
 Minn.
-Stat. § 126C.45 athletic opportunities are available for members of both sexes include whether: the kinds of sports and levels of competition accommodate the interests and abilities of both sexes; equipment and supplies are provided; game and practice time schedules are comparable; coaching and academic tutoring are available; and locker rooms and other facilities are provided.
+Stat. § 126C.45

+Title IX of the Education Amendments of 1972, which prohibits sex discrimination in federally assisted interscholastic athletic programs for male and female students, specifies what educational institutions must do in order not to face a cut-off of federal funds.
+Factors the government will consider in determining whether equal athletic opportunities are available for members of both sexes include whether: the kinds of sports and levels of competition accommodate the interests and abilities of both sexes; equipment and supplies are provided; game and practice time schedules are comparable; coaching and academic tutoring are available; and locker rooms and other facilities are provided.
 Discrimination Based on Sex or Blindness, 20 U.S.C. § 1681 Third-party school employees, including students' athletic coaches, who report gender discrimination on students' behalf, may have a private right of action under Title IX.
 Jackson v.
 Birmingham Bd. of Educ., 544 U.S. 167, 125 S. Ct.
 1497 (2005).